Chola3-pixel/Chola3-pixel.github.io/pages/about-my-mentor.md

   website: https://gradmentor.example.com
   email: oljol3@morgan.edu
   bio: |
-    Olayinka Jolayemis  is a PhD candidate in Electrical Engineering, focused on Secure Embedded Systems. continuing his academic journey.
-He is involved with Dr. Cole's Secure Signal and Systems research group, where his primary research focuses on investigating adversarial attack effects on Resilient Distributed Algorithms (RDO).
+    Olayinka Jolayemi is a PhD candidate in Electrical Engineering, focused on Secure Embedded Systems.
+He is involved with Dr. Cole's Secure Signal and Systems research group, where his primary research explores adversarial attack effects on Resilient Distributed Algorithms (RDO).

-   Olayinka Jolayemi has an educational background in Electrical Engineering, earning both his Bachelor of Science (BS) and Master of Science (MS) degrees in Electrical Engineering.
-He obtained his BS degree from the University of Ilorin in Nigeria and his MS degree from Morgan State University.
-After completing his MS degree, Olayinka began working at Kinzo Engineering as a Cybersecurity Engineer.
-In this role, he focused on ensuring the security and protection of computer systems and networks against cyber threats and attacks.
+    He holds both a Bachelor of Science (BS) and Master of Science (MS) in Electrical Engineering.
+He earned his BS from the University of Ilorin in Nigeria and his MS from Morgan State University.
+After completing his MS, Olayinka began working at Kinzo Engineering as a Cybersecurity Engineer, focusing on protecting systems and networks against cyber threats.

 faculty_mentor: